Cortex Architecture

 Store gateway

-The store gateway is the Cortex service responsible to query series from blocks, it needs to have an almost up-to-date view over the storage bucket.
-In order to discover blocks belonging to their shard.
-The store-gateway can keep the bucket view updated in to two different ways:
+The store gateway is the Cortex service responsible for querying series from blocks.
+It needs to have an almost up-to-date view of the storage bucket.
+To discover blocks belonging to their shard, the store gateway can keep the bucket view updated in two different ways:

 1. Periodically scanning the bucket (default)